tyson-nw/Neosys/database/sources/SRD/SRD.md

 Some spells require a material component beyond using your focus item.
 If one is listed it is consumed when the spell is successfully cast.

 #### Ritual
 Spells that have the ritual casting time take 10 minutes to cast.
-Creatures can perform Spellcasting Stat + [[#Focus]] rituals per day.
+Performing a spell as a ritual gives an [[#Edge]] on the spellcasting roll.

 ### Target
 The target is the area or creature that the spell effects, the range at which the spell can be cast, and  if it is an attack the defense resisting the spell.
 The target can choose to fail their defense.